privacyidea/privacyidea/doc/application_plugins/index.rst

 authentication.
 In this case you need to configure an offline machine application.
 (See :ref:`application_offline`)

-You can install the PAM module with a ready made Debian package for Ubuntu or just use the source code file.
+You can install the PAM module by using the source code file.
 It is a python module, that requires pam-python.

 The configuration could look like this::